feelancer21/speedupln.com/docs/fee_potential_and_rebalancing.md

 ## 3. Earning Through Rebalancing: Moving Satoshis to Maximize Relative Fee Potential

 Rebalancing in the Lightning Network is a strategy where nodes move their satoshis between different channels to optimize their earning potential.
+> I think it one kind of rebalancing and not absolute.
+Not every rebalancer has this strategy.
+Some rebalancers only want to have inbound in certain channels, ignoring costs (e.g. with boltz swaps)

 The idea is to shift liquidity from channels with low relative fee potential (where earnings are suboptimal) to channels with higher relative fee potential, where the satoshis can generate more income.
 By doing this effectively, node operators can increase their overall earnings, provided that the cost of rebalancing is lower than the potential earnings gained from repositioning the liquidity.

 ### How Rebalancing Works